MicrosoftDocs/win32/desktop-src/shell/abn-fullscreenapp.md

 ---
-Description: 'Notifies an appbar when a full-screen application is opening or closing.
-This notification is sent in the form of an application-defined message that is set by the ABM\_NEW message.'
+Description: Notifies an appbar when a full-screen application is opening or closing.
+This notification is sent in the form of an application-defined message that is set by the ABM\_NEW message.
-title: 'ABN\_FULLSCREENAPP message'
+title: ABN\_FULLSCREENAPP message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ABN\_FULLSCREENAPP message